HymEric/AIWebMatting/web/README.md

-## This is Web frontend about matting
+## This is Web frontend about project

 ## logo
 <div align=center>